Crystalwarrior/KFO-Server/README.md

     - Changes the light status of every area in a zone you are watching to on or off.
 * **zone_list**
     - Lists all active zones in the server, as well as some of their details.
+* **zone_mode** "mode"
+    - Sets up the gamemode of your zone, or clears it if not given one.
+    - Players in an area part of the zone will be ordered to switch to that gamemode's version of their theme.
+    - Gamemodes are automatically made all lowercase.
 * **zone_play**
     - Plays a track in all areas in the zone you are watching.
 * **zone_remove** "area"